- INVESTORS

 SCA’s objective is that workplaces are to be accident-free and healthy, and the company has a proactive approach toward the health and well-being of employees.
 The company carries out management training courses to develop and support managers in their leadership role.

 SCA follows an established process for succession planning to ensure the supply of leaders and specialists.
 SCA works with strategic skills supply to secure access to the right expertise in the short and long term.
 Employees are developed through traditional training, coaching and learning as a part of everyday work as well as annual performance reviews.
 The company uses targeted initiatives to attract critical expertise and to strengthen the employer brand.
-The company also offers local training initiatives to gain access to talent in areas where there is a skills shortage.
+The company also offers local training initiatives to gain access to talent in areas where there is a skills shortage such as machine operators.
 Salaries and other conditions are to be adapted to the market and linked to SCA’s business priorities.
 SCA strives to maintain good relationships with union organizations.

 Financial risks